 It is important to determine what symptoms of abdominal pain warrant a call or visit to the doctor.

-If your pain is severe or if it is accompanied by any of the following symptoms, contact your doctor immediately:
+If your pain is severe or if it is accompanied by any of the following symptoms, go to a local urgent care for abdominal pain in Phoenix immediately!

 - Inability to keep food down for several days